D4wnstar/aetherwisp/Quantum Scribbles.md

 #### FAQ
 **Q.** Who are you?

 **A.** I am Samuele Vignoli, a physics student at the University of Trieste.
-I have a website [here](https://personal-website-one-topaz-29.vercel.app/) if you're curious about me, and a [Github profile](https://github.com/D4wnstar) if you want to know the things that I spend my time with instead of studying like a responsible student.
+I have a website [here](https://personal-website-one-topaz-29.vercel.app/) if you're curious about me, and a [Github profile](https://github.com/D4wnstar) if you want to know more about the things that I spend my time with instead of studying like a responsible student.

 **Q.** Why publish these?